 The Summer Undergraduate Research Fellowships Exchange Programs were developed in order to enhance and broaden Caltech students' undergraduate experiences by giving them the chance to live in another culture, conduct research in a different academic/research environment, and prepare for careers that will most certainly involve international cooperation and collaboration.
 Caltech students have the opportunity to do research at the University of Iceland or the Gwangju Institute of Science and Technology (GIST).

-Undergraduate students are encouraged to participate in the development of gravitational-wave astronomy through the LIGO Project.
+Undergraduate students are encouraged to participate in the development of gravitational-wave astronomy through LIGO - the Laser Inferometer Gravitational Wave Observatory.
 This intensive summer program takes place each year at Caltech, funded in part through the Research Experiences for Undergraduates (REU) Program of the National Science Foundation.
 Undergraduate students from all institutions (both U.S. and foreign) are invited to apply.

-The Student-Faculty Programs office provides administrative support to several NASA/JPL summer programs, which include NASA Space Grant, NASA PGGURP, and JPLSIP.
+The Student-Faculty Programs office provides administrative support to several NASA/JPL summer programs, which includes the NASA Space Grant, NASA SUPPR, and JPLSIP programs.
 Students apply directly to these programs.
 However, once admitted, students may live on the Caltech campus and will join a large community of undergraduate researchers.